glhughes123/ledload/README.md

 ![picture of the ledload device](docs/ledload.jpeg)

-A load monitor using an array of thirteen 8x8 LED display modules.
+A 1U rack-mounted load monitor using an array of thirteen 8x8 LED display modules.

 This repository contains the source code, electronic schematics, and 3D models used to build and run this device.